luiscolon0426/Zneaker/README.md

   </p>

 ## About :blue_book:
 Have you ever wanted to show off your code but only have your phone?
-Maybe want to write a function to help automate some aspect of your life?
+Or maybe you want to write a function to help automate some aspect of your life?

-_codePocket is a fun way to showcase simple funtions that you have made, on the go.
+\_codePocket is a fun way to showcase simple funtions that you have made, on the go.
 As developers we have all had moments where we think to ourselves "I think I could write something in \<preferredlanguage\> to do this!" sometimes for even the simpleist of things, like simiulating a dice roll.

-With _codePocket we want you to bring your code with you on your phone, and be able to run it and show it off anywhere at any time!
+With \_codePocket we want you to bring your code with you on your phone, and be able to run it and show it off anywhere at any time!

 Supported Languages: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>